adsp-polito/2024-P9-RAG-MARCO/README.md

 The primary stakeholder is **LINKS Foundation**, which seeks to leverage advanced RAG systems for European projects and other applications.

+### Project Developers
+The project was developed by Homayoun Afshari, Hossein Khodadadi, and Arash Daneshvar.
 ---
 ## Project Structure
 ```bash